amber1bhatt/Wikipedia-Race/README.md

-**MP3 / CPEN 221 / Fall 2019**
+**Project for CPEN 221 Fall 2019**

 # Wikipedia and Graph Databases

-This mini-project involves interacting with Wikipedia and performing many operations.
+This project involves interacting with Wikipedia and performing many operations.

 Some of the learning goals for this mini-project are: